openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Editor's Note: Discuss whether `subject_syntax_types_supported` should be defined in static Self-Issued OP Discovery Metadata.

 RP MUST use custom URI scheme `openid:` as the `authorization_endpoint` to construct the request.
-Self-Issued OPs invoked via `openid:` MUST set issuer identifier, or `iss` Claim in the ID Token to `https://self-issued.me/v2`.

 Note that the request using custom URI scheme `openid:` will open only Self-Issued OPs as native apps and does not support Self-Issued OPs as Web applications.
 For other types of Self-Issued OP deployments, the usage of the Universal Links, or App Links is recommended as explained in (#choice-of-authoriation-endpoint).